• Skip to primary navigation

 And I couldn’t be more thrilled to have my quilty friend Lorna Slessor – the creative genius behind Cloth & Crescent – be my first guest!

-Lorna and I met while I was working on my first quilt featured in Love Patchwork & Quilting (read more about that here), a fun UK based quilting magazine which Lorna works at.
-We became fast email friends and I couldn’t be more proud when she ventured into offering her amazing and bold quilt patterns for sale.
+Lorna and I met while I was working on my first quilt featured in Love Patchwork & Quilting (read more about that here), a fun UK-based quilting magazine which Lorna works at.
+We became fast email friends, and I couldn’t be prouder when she ventured into offering her amazing and bold quilt patterns for sale.

 Read on to learn more about Lorna and get an exclusive sneak peek into the fun sewing notions she stores in her travel sewing bag.